WildBanjos/DiffusionDefender/README.md

 As suggested by the previous note, regular expressions are allowed in the blacklist.
 However, they have not been thoroughly tested yet and may break things.

 ### replacements.ini
 To configure replacement values, please enter *find:replace* pairs in the replacements.ini file.
 For example, the replacement pair "blue:red" will replace all instances of the word "blue" with the word "red".
-As mentioend in the previous section, this may lead to overzealous repalcements.
-This may be solved in a similar with by adding the regular expression tag as noted above.
+As mentioend in the previous section, this may lead to overzealous replacements.
+This may be solved in a similar way by adding the regular expression tag as noted above.
 ## ToDo
 - Add option to block loading of extension tab.
 - Expand instructions